Should I have my music mastered?

 What's the deal with the multiple formats?

 When a song is mixed originally it's meant to sound great as a song and succeeds when that is accomplished.
 That's what mixing is all about.
 Mastering is a different realm based on its origin.
 By definition, the mastering process is to create a master apparatus from which duplicates are printed.
 It is the very final touch of of anything that can change the audio before it's stamped or printed.
-That said, the role of the mastering engineer has morphed into more part of the oversight of the sonic quality for artistic taste--a sort of last collaborator, and less of the creating of the master apparatus.
+That said, the role of the mastering engineer has morphed into a more dramatic role of co-producer for the sonic quality and vibe--a sort of last collaborator, and less of the creating of the master apparatus.
 There are still mastering engineers who cut vinyl themselves.
 These are the engineers who still follow more of the true definition.
 The new-age mastering engineer typically pre-masters.

 What are your thoughts on Instant Online Digital Mastering Services?

 They're getting better and better.
 Are they good enough to master your music for commercial sale?
 I can't argue that some artists have used them successfully.
 Here's what I'd consider: Obviously, read what the services provide, and understand what they do.
 Then, give them a try and send me the same mix you submitted to them.
 I'll give you a demo from my suite for free, and you can compare.
 If their service is better, don't hesitate to let me know.

 An online instant digital mastering algorithm is going to analyze your music by measurement and mathematics (some allow reference tracks to be submitted, which is cool), choose tools and methods to master your track, and then process it for you to download.
 Most offer choices as to how you wish for the audio to sound.
 In a minute or so, you have a fresh master right from the website!
 It's actually pretty clever and state of the art!
 I'll admit, they can be impressive!